Exsiccata: Exsiccata-like series

+The 19th century saw the increase of the trade and the exchange with plant material: More than 100 societies for plant exchange purposes, mostly with non-commercial goals were founded, so-called plant exchange organizations, which build networks of citizen science to exchange plant material among their individual, private members.
+They were busy announcing new material, e.g., in scientific journals like Flora (Regensburg).
+Some of them distributed specimen series with characteristic printed labels superficially resembling exsiccatae, mostly with anonymous editors.
+An example is the Société Rochelaise pour l'échange des plantes françaises, starting in 1880, with around 15 specimen series.
+In addition to the plant exchange organisations described above, there were learned societies which, among other activities, published and distributed exsiccata-like collections of specimens.
+The Broterian Society with Flora Lusitanica (Soc.
+Brot.
+1. anno) and its annual follow-up collections is a known example.

-Some series do not fulfill all of the ideal criteria for being an exsiccata and might be better named duplicate series.
-They may, for instance, lack a descriptive title, have in parts handwritten labels with handwritten numbers, have distributed sets that are not uniform, duplicate specimens that are not numbered and schedae which are not published as independent schedae work.
-One of the plant exchange associations that existed more than a hundred years was the Société Française pour l’échange des plantes vasculaires, from 1911 to 2015.
-This organisation developed a network of plant collectors worldwide, elaborated guidelines for plant collectors and distributed a number of exsiccata-like series, partly numbered, with printed labelsand distributed booklets.
-The last exsiccata-like series edited by the Société pour l’Échange des Plantes vasculaires de l’Europe et du Bassin méditerranéen et correspondant finally distributed 20,000 specimen units of vascular plants and started in 1947.
+One of the well-known plant exchange organizations/ associations that existed more than a hundred years was the Société Française pour l'échange des plantes vasculaires, from 1911 to 2015.
+This organisation developed a large network of plant collectors worldwide, elaborated guidelines for plant collectors and distributed a number of exsiccata-like series, partly numbered, with printed labelsand distributed booklets.
+The last exsiccata-like series edited by the Société pour l'Échange des Plantes vasculaires de l'Europe et du Bassin méditerranéen et correspondant finally distributed 20,000 specimen units of vascular plants and started in 1947.
 The last secretary and in this function editor of the series was Jacques Lambinon.